microsoft/fluentui/ghdocs/Tutorial.md

 >We will use Visual Studio Code as our code editor for this tutorial.
 Feel free to use your favorite code editor of choice if you do not want to use Visual Studio Code.

 ## Step 1: Create react app
-In a console, type the following command to create a simple react app.
+In a console, type the following command to create a simple React app.

 ```
 create-react-app documentcardbasic-demo
 ```

-This will install the required depedencies and scaffold a simple react app.
+This will install the required depedencies and scaffold a simple React app.

 ![create-react-app command completed](./images/create-react-app-created.png)